 It’s only because of widely available deworming products that it happens relatively rarely in the developed world.

 You can on the advice of your veterinarian use diatomaceous earth for dogs fleas.
-But I wouldn’t rely on it when my dog is faced with life threatening worms.
+But when my dog is faced with life threatening worms, I wouldn’t rely on this substance as a solution.

 - Standarized testing for diatomaceous earth P. Fields, S. Allen, Z. Korunic, A. McLaughlin, T. Stathers